piisa/piisa/docs/usage.md

    files and convert them to [Source Documents]
  * the `pii-extract-base` package contains a [Python API for PII Detection], at various level of detail.
- * the `pii-transform` package contains the code for the [pii-process script], which can be used as an example of end-to-end processing
+ * the `pii-transform` package contains (check its [api document])
+     - an API for PII transformation
+     - wrapper APIs for end-to-end processing

 [a plugin that includes some regex-based detectors]: https://github.com/piisa/pii-extract-plg-regex